wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.9.6 =
+- [[TODO]] - Stripe Subscription doc needs to add the "invoice.payment_succeeded" to the webhook events monitoring.

+- Added a new filter to allow customization of the email activation message (if the email activation feature is enabled).

 = 3.9.5 =
 - Added a new filter (swpm_mini_login_output).
 It can be used to override the [swpm_mini_login] shortcode's output.
 - The "Edit" link in the members menu has been renamed to "Edit/View" to make it more user-friendly.